sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 ![Deployment use case](https://github.com/preetham-singh/SONiC-1/blob/master/images/vrf_hld/Multi-VRF_Deployment.png "Figure 1: Multi VRF Deployment use case")
 __Figure 1: Multi VRF Deployment use case__

+In above customer deployment:
+Customer A and Customer B in Site 1 or Site 2 are customer facing devices referred as Customer Edge routers.
+Router-1 and Router-2 are routers which provide interconnectivity between customers across sites referred as Provider Edge Routers.

 Above figure depicts typical customer deployment where multiple Customer facing devices are connected to Provider edge routers.
 With such deployment Provider Edge routers associate each input interface with one VRF instance.

+In Figure 1, All cutomer facing devices belonging to Customer-A irrespective of the site, will belong to VRF Green and those in Customer-B will belong to VRF Red.
+With this deployment, isolation of traffic is achieved across customers maintaining connectivity within same customer sites.

 Note that multiple input interfaces can be associated to a VRF instance.
-This input interface can be Physical interface, Port-channel or Ve interface.
+This input interface can be Physical interface, Port-channel or L3 Vlan interface.

 ### Functional Description

 Multi-VRF is the ability to maintain multiple "Virtual Routing and Forwarding"(VRF) tables on the same Provider Edge router.
-Multi-VRF uses multiple instances of a routing protocol such as BGP to exchange routing information among peer provider edge routers.
+Multi-VRF aware routing protocol such as BGP is used to exchange routing information among peer Provider Edge routers.
 The Multi-VRF capable Provider Edge router maps an input customer interface to a unique VRF instance.
 Provider Edge router maintains unique VRF table for each VRF instance on that Provider Edge router.

 Multi-VRF routers communicate with one another by exchanging route information in the VRF table with the neighboring Provider Edge router.